Kinozuko/pca/README.md

 # Principal Component Analysis

-Original made in Colabotory, it will have two version:
+Original made in Colabotory, it will have three version:

 * Colaboratory
 * Jupyter notebook